15 Common Step Parenting Problems and How to Cope

 2. Discipline is up to the “parents”

-While the term “parent” is truly out of place in the work step-parent since parenting is up to the child’s parents, it is up to you to set the rules for your specific household.
+While the term “parent” is somewhat out of place in the role of step-parent, since parenting is up to the child’s parents, it is still up to you to set the rules for your specific household.

 The idea is to be positive in your approach to encourage the ideal relationship with the child, working together with your spouse to enforce the house rules.